eclipse/xtext/xtext-website/documentation/103_domainmodelnextsteps.md

 		}
 ```

 4. After saving the Xtend file, it is time to run the tests.
 Select *Run As &rarr; JUnit Test* from the editor's context menu.
+All implemented test cases should succeed.

 These tests serve only as a starting point and can be extended to cover the different features of the language.
 As a small exercise, you could implement e.g. test cases for the `checkFeatureNameIsUnique` validation rule.
-You can find more examples in the example projects shipped with the Xtext Framework.
-Simply go to *File &rarr; New &rarr; Example &rarr; Xtext Examples*.
+You can find more test cases in the example projects shipped with the Xtext Framework.
+Simply go to *File &rarr; New &rarr; Example &rarr; Xtext Examples* to instantiate them into your workspace.

 ---